 Taxpayers not only have rights when it comes to dealing with the IRS but also have rights when it comes to dealing with the Florida Department of Revenue.
 The Florida legislature passed a Taxpayers’ Bill of Rights in 1992, and one of those rights is: “the right to request assistance from a taxpayers’ rights advocate of the Department who shall be responsible for facilitating the resolution of taxpayer complaints and problems not resolved through normal administrative channels.”

-Knowing how to get help from a taxpayer advocate is essential if you have a problem with the IRS or Department of Revenue and you feel you have exhausted your options for resolving the issue.
+Knowing how to get help from taxpayer advocates is essential if you have a problem with the IRS or Department of Revenue and you feel you have exhausted your options for resolving the issue.
 However, you need to be aware that a taxpayer rights advocate will likely be unable to provide you with all of the services or assistance that can be provided by tax relief consultants if you are seeking tax debt help.
-For Plantation tax resolution services, contact East Coast Tax Consulting Group as soon as possible to discuss your particular issues.
+Contact East Coast Tax Consulting Group as soon as possible to discuss your particular issues.